lucydot/effmass/docs/source/Features.rst

 *Which features are unique to the effmass package?*

-Effective mass calculations are implemented in a number of other packages, including  `vasppy <https://github.com/bjmorgan/vasppy>`_ and `pymatgen <http://pymatgen.org/>`_, both of which are dependancies of effmass.
+Effective mass calculations are implemented in a number of other packages, including  `vasppy <https://github.com/bjmorgan/vasppy>`_ and `pymatgen <http://pymatgen.org/>`_, both of which are dependancies of `effmass`.
 However, to our knowledge, the following is unique to our implementation:

 - easily compare the values of curvature effective mass calculated using multiple numerical techniques (least-squares and polynomial fitting)
 - tailor the polynomial fitting used to approximate the DFT calculated dispersion: by choosing the order of the polynomial and the energy range to fit over.